MicrosoftDocs/win32/desktop-src/UpdateOrchestrator/index.md

 - Updates for 'user mode' applications only
 - Do not involve BIOS/Firmware/Device or Software Drivers
-    - Updating BIOS, firmware, or device/software drivers that have not passed a common quality criteria pose a substantial risk, particularly when a user is not present.
+    - Updating any BIOS, firmware, or device/software drivers, particularly those that have not passed a common quality criteria, pose a substantial risk when a user is not present.
 - Participating in the usage of this API entails being able to vouch for all content downloaded and installed by your background software updaters on users systems via audits.

 This API may be modified significantly before public release.
 While UpdateOrchestrator API is under development, this initial release as a [limited access feature](/uwp/api/windows.applicationmodel.limitedaccessfeatures) is only for updaters that meet the above criteria at this time.